ernsheong/joncloudgeek.com/content/blog/architecting-astrazeneca-vaccine-booking-site/index.md

 ## Will this work?

 In theory, yes.
 But in any system design, the ultimate test will be prototyping and deploying it in the real world.
 For something as high stakes as vaccine booking, a stress test with simulated dummy data and high qps would be crucial to test out the scalability of the system.
 However, there is always some element in stress testing that is not the same as a real production use case, we can only do our very best to cover all cases.
 Hence in the above we have designed it in such a way that we do not rely on anything that can cause bottlenecks, e.g. ensuring the API does not touch the database at all.
 By such a design we have a lot more confidence of its scalability.

+Is this the "best" design?
+No. But it tries to maintain system simplicity.
+The huge failing point will be huge overbookings at the start of the timeframe.
+Elrex Yeoh on Facebook suggested that people be put on waiting rooms/queues where they await their turn to make their booking (as in conventional booking systems).
+This is probably more robust (but more complexity), and is left as an exercise to the reader.

+Again, the best solution is no solution.
+Just solve the problem via some other simple way like MySejahtera opt-in.

 ## Summary